alecagayan/alcebot/README.md

 In the `config.py` file, you can also customise insults, error messages, bot prefix, bot description and the file you want the bot to log events to.

 # Starting the bot
-You can start the bot by launching `bot.py` directly, or using a Python IDE such as PyCharm or Visual Studio Code.
+You can start the bot by launching `start.bash` directly, or using a Python IDE such as PyCharm or Visual Studio Code.
+To launch `start.bash`, you need to go to terminal and type `bash start.bash`.

 ## Necessary Packages
 1. discord